svamja/careapp-ionic/README.md

 CareApp is an attempt to simplify joining hands for social causes.

-It helps users to discover other people who share their passions like in their city and let them communicate their drives or events so that others can participate.
+It helps users to discover other people who share their passions in their city and let them communicate their drives or events so that others can participate.

-Also, The users can see the drives and events in their city organized by others and can participate in the same.
+Similary, the users can browse through the drives and events in their city and participate.

 ### Technologies